 Full-page illustrations, chapter images, stickers, character designs, and more—

 There’s no doubt about it: Illustrations are the life of the party.
 Digital?
 Traditional?
 I’m practiced in a wide variety of media and I can tailor my illustrations to suit all kinds of projects—from full page prints to small chapter illustrations to stickers and emoji.
 I’d love to help you bring your ideas to life!

 Abstract ink and painted designs—

 When I’m not helping other creators craft their dreams, I’m creating dreamy visions of my own.
 These abstract designs are one of my favorite ways to relax, unwind, and process.
-The freewheeling patterns are a symbolic mix of flowing lines, whirling spirals, and various textures and layers of color.
+A symbolic mix of flowing lines, whirling spirals, and various textures and layers of color come together to create these freewheeling patterns.
 The result?
 A two-dimensional window into the subconscious.
 Would you like to take a look inside?